Orianna Build Guide by FalleN3

 I recommend taking Scorch which will add a little bit of bonus magic damage on your next hit every 10 seconds.
 Your other option here is Gathering Storm where every 10 Minutes you gain AP or AD, adaptive.
 As the game progresses you will gain some extra AP to help burst down carries in skirmishes and team fights.
 Either of these runes will be fine.

-You get free Slightly Magical Boots at 10 min, but you cannot buy boots before then.
-For each takedown you acquire the boots 30 seconds sooner.
-Slightly Magical Boots and their upgrades grant an additional 10 Movement Speed.
-Take care with this rune if you are against a skill-shot champion and you struggle to avoid them as you cannot purchase boots before the 10 minute mark.
+You get free Slightly Magical Boots at 12 mins, but you cannot buy boots before then.
+For each takedown you acquire the boots 45 seconds sooner.
+Slightly Magical Boots grant you an additional +10 Movement Speed.
+Take care with this rune if you are against a skill-shot champion and you struggle to avoid them as you cannot purchase boots before the 12 minute mark.
 Perfect Timing is the other option here and can be just as useful.

 +5% CDR | +5% Max CDR | +5% Summoner Spell CDR | +5% Item CDR.